1st Battalion 22nd Infantry ![]()

 pension pay after his death.

-The website is grateful to Vanessa Kierce Burzynski for the above photo and information.
+The website is grateful to Vanessa Kierce Burzynski for the photo of Frank Harper and much of the above information.

 Home | Photos | Battles & History | Current |